patrick-llgc/Learning-Deep-Learning/paper_notes/detr.md

 The attention mechanism from Transformer is similar to [Non-local Networks](non_local_net.md).
 The attention has perfect memory and has same "distance" between any two points in the image.

+This paper is extended by [Deformable DETR](deformable_detr.md) to speed up the training of transformers by more than x10.

 #### Key ideas
 - Training:
 	- Two step process.
 Bipartite matching loss + Prediction loss. (the second term is called "Hungarian loss" which is quite confusing)